node-real/bas-tutorial/README.md

 # bas tutorial

-you fill the info in the code.
+you need to fill the parameters in the code.

 ```shell
 # first make a proposal use validator owner